Arcadia-Science/arcadiathemeR/README.md

 The arcadiathemeR package is modeled after the [`ggthemes` package](https://github.com/jrnold/ggthemes), layering on the plot theme and color palettes in the same fashion as the `ggthemes` package.
+There are two main functions to layer on top of existing `ggplot2` plots, the `theme_arcadia` function and the `scale` function, where the particular `scale` function used depends on if you call `color` or `fill`:

 ``` r
 library(ggplot2)